kong5000/SeeO2-sensor-server/README.md

 Click Tools->Board->Arduino megaAVR Boards -> Arduino Uno WiFi Rev 2

 Click the upload button.
+Arduino will take about 10 seconds to connect initialize sensors and connect to WiFI.

+Default static ip is http://192.168.0.18 , visit this page to see if you get a JSON response from the arduino/

 If desired you can read messages the arduino is outputting by clicking Tools -> Serial Monitor.

+# Server Setup

+### Environment Variables

+Copy the .env.example file to .env and and your desired subdomain name and sensor id.

-## Available Scripts
+## Available Scripts to start the server

-In the project directory, you can run:
+With the arduino up and running, in the project directory, you can run:

 ### `npm run localtunnel`